Parker Thompson

 Parker Thompson (born 2 March 1998) is a Canadian race car driver from Red Deer, Alberta, Canada.
+He currently competes in the IMSA SportsCar Championship in the LMP2 class for Bryan Herta Autosport with PR1/Mathiasen Motorsports, and in the FIA World Endurance Championship in the LMGT3 for Team WRT.

 Career

 Early career

 Thompson began racing at the age of eight, competing in the Calgary Kart Racing Club a short distance from his family residence in Red Deer, Alberta, Canada.
 From the local club, Thompson graduated to the global ranks of karting.
-In 2012 he finished 3rd in the junior category of the Rotax World Karting Finals in Portimao, Portugal.
-In 2013 he joined the World Series of Karting with team Energy Corse where he earned eight top five finishes, four podium finishes, five Superpole sessions, two Superpole wins and a final win.
+In 2012, he finished third in the junior category of the Rotax World Karting Finals in Portimao, Portugal.
+In 2013, he joined the World Series of Karting with team Energy Corse where he earned eight top five finishes, four podium finishes, five Superpole sessions, two Superpole wins and a final win.

 Open wheel career

 In 2015, Thompson began competition in open-wheel racing, with a focus on the Road to Indy.
-Thompson finished 2nd place overall in the 2016 U.S. F2000 Championship with Cape Motorsports.
-In 2018, he finished 2nd place overall again, this time in the Pro Mazda Championship, with Exclusive Autosport.
-After a total of six seasons on the Road to Indy (2015-2020) he holds the record for the most top-five finishes across all series.
+Thompson finished second place overall in the 2016 U.S. F2000 Championship with Cape Motorsports.
+In 2018, he finished second place overall again, this time in the Pro Mazda Championship, with Exclusive Autosport.
+After a total of six seasons on the Road to Indy (2015-2020), he holds the record for the most top-five finishes across all series.

 Thompson also participated in other open-wheel championship series.
 Driving for Exclusive Autosport, he was the Canadian Formula 1600 Super Series Champion in 2017.